bt3gl/building_blog/content/natas_wargames.md

 ![cyber](http://i.imgur.com/FAf5Hru.png)

 In the browser, we load the Natas12 page and accept the initial intercepts (forwarding it).
-We upload out exploit.
+We upload our exploit.

 Before we forward this request to the server, we open it in Burp and we change the name of the random string in *jpg* to our *php* exploit: